• Home

 Mauve Mist#BE999A190, 153, 154

-Beige Neutral
+Shaker Beige

 Shaker Beige is a warm, dependable beige that pairs amazingly with whites and deeper browns.
 Beige has been a backbone in interior design for a long while and Shaker Beige is a testament to how timeless beige is, and why it has stood its ground in the industry for so long.
 It is inviting and mid-toned, which allows it to change hues based on lighting conditions or time of day.
 The tone can easily warm an entryway or living room into a beachy haven, as the color is reminiscent of smooth sand and wave-polished driftwood.